renevilson/django-log-request-param/README.md

 Django settings
 ---------------
-On django settings you can override search options.
-For example, if you have custom user model and it's has user field instead username, you need to override USER_NAME on setting.
+On django settings you can override search parameters.
 <br>
-There are parameters than you can override:
+There are parameters than you can use:

 1. **REQUEST_ID_HEADER**.
 Default value: "HTTP_X_REQUEST_ID"
 2. **REQUEST_METHOD**.
 Default value: "method"